 Why do sidewinder rattlesnakes move the way that they do?
 It helps them move despite the very loose surface of the sand.
 But even more importantly, it stops them from overheating.

 The gopher snake is California’s most common snake.
-It’s widespread—you can find it everywhere aside from the high mountainous regions in the Sierra Nevada.
+You can find them everywhere aside from the high mountainous regions in the Sierra Nevada.

 To keep out of the summer sun, they hide in pre-made rodent burrows or under rocks, logs, or anything else they can find.

-Their pattern helps them blend in no matter where they live, as it’s a mix of browns, whites, blacks, and creams.
-Here some further fun facts about the gopher snake.
+Their pattern helps them blend in anywhere, as it’s a mix of browns, whites, blacks, and creams.
+Here some fun facts about the gopher snake.

 Glossy snakes look a lot like gopher snakes, although they’re shinier and their colors are a little more faded.
 To deal with the heat of the Mojave Desert, they’ve become primarily nocturnal.